Attila (opera): Music

 Modern day critical reactions to Verdi's music and musical choices vary somewhat, but there is general unanimity as to its principal weaknesses.
 For Gabriele Baldini, Attila is "one of the weakest scores of the 'galley years'" and he references the contemporary critical viewpoint of Luigi Casamorata who wrote in the Gazzetta Musicale di Milano of 17 January 1847 that, with this opera, Verdi had reached the "apogee of cabalettism".
 However, Baldini does point to the strengths of the score which include the prologue's music for dawn over the Adriatic, the music for the bass in his act 1 scene, and the baritone's act 2 aria as well as the final ensemble in act 3 "which possesses great powers of human communication".

 Both Kimbell ("the sheer noisiness of Attila made it a bête noire of fastidious critics" and Budden ("...the heaviest and noisiest of the Risorgimento operas, blunt in style, daubed in thick garish colours") refer to some of least successful aspects of the work.
 However, Parker states something to which the others would appear to agree:

-As with all of Verdi's early operas, there are impressive individual moments, particularly in those grand ensemble movements that constantly inspired the composer to redefine and hone his dramatic language.
+As with all of Verdi's early operas, there are impressive individual moments, particularly in those grand ensemble movements that constantly inspired the composer to redefine and hone his dramatic language.Michael Oliver, in a recording review in Gramophone, called Attila a "strange, flawed but disquieting opera."
+Ralph Moore, in MusicwWeb International, wrote that Attila "strikes me as almost as melodic, dramatic and entertaining as its close cousins Ernani and Nabucco, especially when done well by four first-class soloists able to roll out Verdi’s grand melodies with fervour, starting with a great basso cantante but also a really good opera chorus."
+And Anthony Tommasini, reviewing the 2010 Metropolitan Opera premiere for The New York Times, wrote, "During every moment, 'Attila' came across as a vibrant and engrossing music drama."